techy804/GM3P/README.md

 **G**ame**M**aker **M**ass **M**od **P**atcher (abbreviated to **GM3P**) is a tool used to merge multiple xdelta mods for GameMaker games and thus be able to play multiple mods at once.<br />

-_This tool is currently used in the backend of [Deltamod](https://gamebanana.com/tools/20575) for mod merging._
+_This tool was used in the backend of [Deltamod](https://gamebanana.com/tools/20575) for mod merging.
+However, it has been replaced._

 ## How to build
 1. Make sure you have .NET 8.0 or later and Git installed<br />